To think the Country has

 Thus, when the F27 had to return to Ratmalana after taking off for Palaly, Expo dutifully filed an Accident and Incident Report with the CAA.

-given back the F27 on a wet lease) the CAA contacted Mihin.
-Only to be told that they had nothing to do with it.
+When Mihin failed to do its part (as they had �given back� the F27 on a wet lease) the CAA contacted Mihin.
+Only to be told that they had �nothing to do with it�.
 Athula Dissanayake, a one time Air Traffic Controller and Training Manager, is the de-facto Flight Operations Manager at Mihin Lanka and the virtual Personal Assistant to its CEO, Sajin Gunawardena.
 He displayed his lack of expertise for the regulatory process in refusing to file an appropriate report with the CAA.
-It is for reasons such as these that his qualifications are not acceptable to the CAA for the position of Flight Operations Manager hence our choice of words, de-facto.
-In fact, Mihin Lanka has a figure head for that position in the form of retired Captain Errol Cramer who all but lends his name for those purposes, but plays no active role at all.
-Had Mihin Lanka been an airline without influence, it is extremely doubtful if the CAA would have accepted such roles for sensitive posts such as this.
+It is for reasons such as these that his qualifications are not acceptable to the CAA for the position of Flight Operations Manager � hence our choice of words, �de-facto.� In fact, Mihin Lanka has a figure head for that position in the form of retired Captain Errol Cramer who all but lends his name for those purposes, but plays no active role at all.
+Had Mihin Lanka been an airline without �influence�, it is extremely doubtful if the CAA would have accepted such roles for sensitive posts such as this.

 Another instance of many, giving credence to the accusation that Mihin Lanka spends far too much, causing it to constantly lose money.

-Expo Aviation set to sell F27
+Mihin Lanka AOC in jeopardy � Expo Aviation set to sell F27

 In a startling move, Shafik Kassim and Expo Aviation have now requested Mihin to hand back the Fokker F27 back to them, as they wish to rid themselves off an old and near decrepit aircraft.
 The manufacturer has closed down and spares are only available from third party suppliers.
 It may also be that Expo are growing tired of the constant headache of perpetrating and sustaining an agreement reached with Mihin Lanka, reached purely to help Mihin Lanka.